 Many pictures, page will load slowly

-the structural members are untreated yellow pine from Home Depot.
+structural members were untreated yellow pine from Home Depot.
 In

 less than four years it developed a severe case of rot from fungus or lichen